mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 compete:

 - 10 year sensor battery life
-- 20 km data reach with just a single Gateway
+- 40 km data reach with just a single Gateway Miner
-- Offers an extreme amount of connection points (over 60,000 for a single network cell) supported by LPWAN Gateways at an extremely low cost
+- Offers an extreme amount of connection points (over 240,000 for a single network cell) supported by LPWAN Gateways at an extremely low cost

 Now, when compared to the current wireless network, it’s easy to see the